 Slot canyons are the epitome of the American Southwest whose rustic grandeur wouldn’t be the same without these intimate excursions into the arteries of the earth.
 Some are just narrow slivers of space between adjacent canyon walls or seemingly randomly flung boulders, but others are sleek sculptures polished by wind and water to a jewel-like sheen with soft curves that glow with vivid beauty when a sunray pierces the shadows.

-Fat Man's Misery is considered one of the most delightful places in the park and offers hikes for all levels of adventurers, depending upon where you turn back.
+Fat Man’s Misery is considered one of the most delightful places in Zion National Park and offers hikes for all levels of adventurers, depending upon where you turn back.
 The hike includes accessed from the parking area of Checkerboard Mesa, and takes a bit of finding, so get directions and a good map before heading out.
 Once there, you’ll find lots of twisty narrow canyons, tree frogs bathing in water holes, boulders, water features and even a waterfall.
 Much of the hike is for the experienced technical hiker.
 Turn back at the Powell plaque if you aren’t ready to get out your rope.

 Mineral Gulch lies just outside park boundaries, but it’s water flows into the Virgin River.
 The secluded canyon has a number of narrow passageways along a rough, 3-hour trail that includes a dry scramble.
 Most hikers include an overnight stay to truly enjoy the canyon.